Snotgirl

 Snotgirl is a series of comics created as a collaboration between writer Bryan Lee O'Malley and artist Leslie Hung.
-They concern Lottie Person — also known as "Snotgirl" — a fashionable social media star with severe allergies.
+They concern Lottie Person — also known as "Snotgirl" — a fashionable social media star with severe allergies, with a mysterious supernatural plot element.
 The first issue was published in 2016 by Image Comics, and four collected editions have been published between 2017 and 2025.
 The series has been praised for its creativity, visuals, and compelling story.
 In 2017, O'Malley was nominated for a Joe Shuster Award in the Writer category for his work on the first five issues of the comic.

 Background

 Snotgirl is O'Malley's first collaboration with Leslie Hung, and his first time releasing monthly comics instead of graphic novels.
 Both Hung and O'Malley suffer with pollen allergies, which acted as an inspiration for Lottie's own allergies.
 O'Malley felt inspired to make a more racially diverse story – especially one featuring mixed race characters – after noticing the lack of it in his other stories, and has spoken on how he felt he didn't see himself represented in his own work.
 Fashion is a long-term interest of Hung's, and she has stated that she takes fashion inspiration for a lot of the characters from magazines, blogs and Pinterest.
 Despite O'Malley normally working with graphic novels, the pair decided to release Snotgirl episodically to mirror the rapid social media trend cycle, and make each story seem more like a moment in time.